The Platonists

 Corpuscular Theory (Anarmoi Onkoi)

-Heraclides proposed 'unjoined particles' (anarmoi onkoi) as the basic constituents of matter — discrete corpuscles that, unlike Democritean atoms, possess intrinsic qualitative differences rather than differing only in shape and size.
-This qualitative corpuscularism offered an alternative to both Platonic geometrical atomism (Timaeus) and Democritean mechanical atomism, and was later adopted by the physician Asclepiades of Bithynia.
+Heraclides proposed 'unjoined particles' (anarmoi onkoi) as the basic constituents of matter — discrete corpuscles that, unlike Democritean atoms, possess intrinsic qualitative differences rather than differing only in shape, size, and arrangement.
+These particles are physically indivisible but carry qualities (heat, color, hardness) as inherent features rather than mere conventions.
+This qualitative corpuscularism offered an alternative to both Platonic geometrical atomism (Timaeus) and Democritean mechanical atomism, and was later adopted by the physician Asclepiades of Bithynia in his medical theory.

 Pythagorean-Platonic Eschatology